-Combine and Add the Gumbo Filé, then Serve
+Combine and Add the Gumbo Filé (Optional), then Serve

 - Ladle the Gumbo into a bowl with a serving of rice Steamed White Rice.
 Garnish the servings with chopped parsley or green onions or leave it plain.
 Serve with a few dashes of tabasco and saltine crackers.

 - Refrigerate leftovers as soon as possible.
 Enjoy within 3 days.

 - use 1-pound of picked canned crab meat instead of handpicking the crab meat.